 Visibility parameters are another way to control elements within a family.
 Sometimes it is useful to see part of the family only in certain circumstances.
 For example, you could create a casework family where hardware was an optional display component.
 In this case, a visibility parameter would be assigned to the hardware elements within the casework family and the visibility parameter could then be toggled on or off by the user depending on whether or not the needed to show it in a given situation.

 That completes the introductory materials.
-The tutorial, accessible by downloading the class handout, allows you to follow along with complete step-by-step instructions.
+Download the class handout for the tutorial, which allows you to follow along with complete step-by-step instructions.
 Explanations are given in line with the steps, but the steps are highlighted to help them stand out.
 Many of the concepts discussed in the preceding topics will be showcased in the tutorial.